ammar-homaida-statistics/easystatisticsacademy/applied-statistics/assumptions/checking/index.md

     <h2>Why Check Assumptions?</h2>

     <p>
-      Statistical methods rely on assumptions because their mathematical properties depend on certain conditions.
+      Statistical methods rely on assumptions about how data behave.
     </p>

     <p>
-      If those conditions are seriously violated, results may become unreliable.
+      Before interpreting results, analysts need evidence that these assumptions are reasonably satisfied.
     </p>

     <p>
-      Assumption checking helps analysts determine whether conclusions can be trusted.
+      Assumption checking helps determine whether a chosen method is appropriate for a particular dataset.
     </p>

     <div class="concept-box">